 His death was equally mysterious, further heightening the legend surrounding this atypical man.
 But one thing is clear, even though there remains little written by him, the young Robert Johnson aka “The Genius” revolutionized the world of blues and earned worldwide recognition.

-Chuck Berry
+13. Chuck Berry (1926-2017)

+He is one of the pioneers of rock’n’roll.
+At once a guitarist, singer, and songwriter, he has been a veritable source of inspiration for other iconic artists like Elvis “The King” Presley.
 He revolutionized music by combining two different guitar styles who were begging to be played together, blues and country.
 It was through this courage and confidence that Berry was able to convey his slick attitude that made everyone stop and listen.

-Get access to useful guitar lessons online here.
+Get access to useful guitar lessons online here!

-Carlos Santana
+11. Carlos Santana (1947 - )

 World music precursor, the Mexican-born Santana has inspired numerous artists around the world.